Herobrine8761/Water-Spray-portable-and-reliable/Security.md

 ## Version and Supported Platforms

 The file supports all major computer platform.
-If any security updates, compatiblity updates arrive, they will and shall be noted below in the table.
+If any security updates, compatibility updates arrive, they will and shall be noted below in the table.

 | Version | Supported Platform    |